'Rust' armorer attorneys blame producers for 'unsafe' set

 On the morning of the shooting, Gutierrez Reed told detectives that she checked the dummy bullets — bullets that appear real, save for a small hole in the side of the casing that identifies them as inoperable — to ensure none were “hot,” according to a search warrant affidavit made public Wednesday.

-When the crew broke for lunch, the guns used for filming were locked in a safe inside a large white truck where props were kept, Gutierrez Reed said.
+When the crew broke for lunch, the guns used for filming were locked in a safe inside the props storage truck, Gutierrez Reed said.
 The ammunition, however, was left unsecured on a cart.
 There was additional ammo inside the prop truck.

 After lunch, the film’s prop master, Sarah Zachry, removed the guns from the safe and handed them to Gutierrez Reed — Gutierrez Reed told investigators.